 The Reason Most “Wantrepreneurs” Never Make it Happen

 It’s easy to read a list like this, but really, really hard to actually do it.
-I know it feels like you need more time and a bunch of money to start a company.
+I know it feels like you need more time and a bunch of money to start a business.

 Achieving your dreams requires work.
 It will take time, energy, dedication, and courage.